 Who is a Grants Manager?

 Grants managers serve as the organization’s connection with external funders, ensuring that initiatives meet both financial objectives and regulatory requirements.
-Their efforts are critical to ensuring transparency, accountability, and the successful implementation of sponsored initiatives.
+By following ERP implementation best practices, their efforts ensure transparency, accountability, and the successful execution of sponsored initiatives.

 Responsibilities of a Grants Manager